Attaching Scripts

 }

-Note the second argument is the payload we are sending with the event, in this case we are sending an empty payload.
+Note the second argument is the payload we are sending with the event, in this case we are sending an arbitrary reflect type MyReflectType

 Event Handlers